-21 Furthermore, because the data are categorical and in a statistical sense (approximately) independent, the probability is vanishingly small that Nephi and Alma could have had the same author in spite of all four texts measuring with high rejections.
-The combined probability would approach 1.3×10^{-14} .
-(This calculation is simply the product of each of the four probabilities for same authorship-one minus the probability for different authorship reported above-which would be .005 x .001 x .0001 x .00003 = 1.3 x 10^{-14} .)
-Approximate independence of the four paired-test texts is assumed, as is customary in wordprinting (see A. Q. Morton, 154-55, n.7).
+21. Furthermore, because the data are categorical and in a

+statistical sense (approximately) independent, the probability is vanishingly small that Nephi and Alma could have had the same author in spite of all four texts measuring with high rejections.
+The combined probability would approach $1.3 \times 10^{-14}$ .
+(This calculation is simply the product of each of the four probabilities for same authorship-one minus the probability for different authorship reported above-which would be $.005 \times .001 \times .0001 \times .00003 = 1.3 \times 10^{-14}$ .)
+Approximate independence of the four paired-test texts is assumed, as is customary in wordprinting (see A. Q. Morton, 154-5, n.
+7).
 This approximate simultaneous calculation shows an enormous statistical overkill, demonstrating overwhelming statistical separation between the didactic writings of the purported Book of Mormon authors Nephi and Alma.

-Solomon Spaulding, and Joseph Smith were correctly chosen for minimal editorial rework and that they were correctly entered into the computer.
-In the case of Joseph Smith two of the three 5000-word files were taken from his own autographic writings, the third from the earliest version of his dictated work used for Pearl of Great Price, Joseph Smith-History 1:1-75.
+22. Care was taken to insure that the texts used to represent the free-flow writing of Oliver Cowdery, Solomon Spaulding, and Joseph Smith were correctly chosen for minimal editorial rework and that they were correctly entered into the computer.
+In the case of Joseph Smith two of the three 5000-word files were taken from his own autobiographic writings, the third from the earliest version of his dictated work used for Pearl of Great Price, Joseph Smith-History 1:1-75.
 Solomon Spaulding was sampled from a certified transcript of his manuscript labeled "Manuscript Story."
 Oliver Cowdery is represented from bylined articles taken from numbers of the Kirtland, Ohio, newspaper Messenger and Advocate printed during the time he was the active editor.